johnmackintosh/johnmackintosh.github.io/_posts/2021-03-28-popthemes.md

     The Bangles - In your room

 The Bangles were always getting in, [because their cover of 'Hazy Shade of Winter' is absolute banger](https://youtu.be/TxrwImCJCqk).
-However, it was hard to find a decent cover, this was the best I could find, from their 'In Your Room' single.
+However, it was hard to find a decent record cover, this was the best I could find, from their 'In Your Room' single.
 No idea what that was about, and I can't be bothered looking it up.
 However, as father of 3 boys, I can confidently claim that if I wrote a song called 'In your room', it would contain lots of complaints about Lego and an exhortation to 'sort this mess out'.

 ![](/assets/img/popthemes/beck.png "Beck")

     Beck

 Beck - Midnite Vultures.
-This has got 4.5 / from 118 reviews on Amazon.
+This has got 4.5 / 5 from 118 reviews on Amazon.
 It's also colourful.

 I don't know what else to tell you.